 He was awarded North Carolina’s Firefighter of the Year Award in 2003, and in 2007 he was awarded Firehouse Magazines Heroism Award for the rescue of a five year old boy from a house fire.
 He has received his department’s award for valor, and firefighter of the year award twice.
 He received the Distinguished Service Award from the NC Association of Building Inspectors, and in 2007 he was awarded the State Employee Award of Excellence, the highest award given to State Employees.
 In 2007 he was recognized by the Institute of Fire Engineers as a Fellow, and carries the designation FIFireE.
 He has written articles for several quarterly publications and has had articles published in several fire service and fire engineering magazines.
 He was awarded the Martin E. Grimes award by the International Fire Service Accreditation Congress for his work on accreditation and certification on the international level, and in 2012 he was awarded the J. Faherty Casey Award from the National Fire Academy.
 He received the Steven Zamara Excellence in Government Award in 2012 for his work on affordable housing.
 On August 10, 2013 Tim Bradley was awarded North Carolina’s highest civilian honor, the Order of the Long Leaf Pine.
 The award is given by the Governor to individuals who exemplify extraordinary service to the state of North Carolina.

-In addition to his employment and fire service related activities, as well as his career as a volunteer firefighter spanning 40 years, Tim serves as an elected member of the Mebane City Council, serves as a Deacon in his Church, and teaches Sunday School and bible studies.
+In addition to his employment and fire service related activities, as well as his career as a volunteer firefighter spanning 48 years, Tim serves as an elected member of the Mebane City Council, serves as a Deacon in his Church, and teaches Sunday School and bible studies.
 His hobbies include woodworking, writing poetry, hunting and golf.
-He resides with his wife Vickie and four daughters in Mebane.
+He resides with his wife Vickie in Mebane and has four daughters and eight grandchildren.